Bake Play Smile

 • store cupcakes at room temperature (do not place in the refrigerator as they'll dry out)

-• this cupcake recipe can also be used to make one large cake using this butter cake recipe.
+• this cupcake recipe can also be used to make one large cake using this easy butter cake recipe.

 Storing Cupcakes